miquella/vaulted/doc/vaulted.1.md

 `env`
   Outputs shell commands that load secrets for a vault into the shell.
 See vaulted-env(1).

+`exec`
+  Executes shell commands with a given vault or role.
+See vaulted-exec(1).

 `load`
   Uses JSON provided to stdin to create or replace the content of a vault.
 See vaulted-load(1).